antonromanov1/ctl/README.md

 ## Features

 * **Parsing**.
-CTL can parse a source code written in a Rust's subset.
+CTL can parse a source code written in almost a subset of Rust.
 You can get familiar with the language in `tests/parser_test.rs`